-- In North America and Europe, overall influenza activity was at inter-seasonal levels. - In eastern Asia, influenza activity approached inter-seasonal levels in most countries.
-Influenza activity slightly increased however in the southern region of China mainly due to influenza A(H3N2) viruses. - In southern and south-eastern Asia, influenza activity continued to decline, except for Singapore where an increase was noticed, although the acute respiratory infections rate remained low. - In northern Africa and western Asia, influenza activity remained low. - In the southern hemisphere, influenza activity was still low, although some of the countries in the temperate zone of South America showed higher influenza-like illness (ILI) activity with an increase in influenza virus detections.
+• In North America and Europe, overall influenza activity was at inter-seasonal levels.

+- In eastern Asia, influenza activity approached inter-seasonal levels in most countries.
+Influenza activity slightly increased however in the southern region of China mainly due to influenza A(H3N2) viruses. - In southern and south-eastern Asia, influenza activity continued to decline, except for Singapore where an increase was noticed. - In northern Africa and western Asia, influenza activity remained low. - In other countries in the southern hemisphere, influenza activity remains low although some countries in the temperate zone of South America showed higher ILI activity and an increase in influenza virus detections.